Medicare and You.

 I have Veterans Administration benefits but not Tricare for Life, how can your Medicare Advisors help me?

-If you obtain your pharmaceuticals from a VA source, you may have an option of a Medicare Advantage Plan C without an embedded Part D. Contact our Medicare Advisors for an assessment.
+If you obtain your pharmaceutical from a VA source, you may have an option of a Medicare Advantage Plan C without an embedded Part D. Contact our Medicare Advisors for an assessment.

 I have Medicaid and Medicare because I am disabled.
 How can your Medicare Advisors help me?